AIIA WA Bursary

 Applicants must complete the application form and attach their academic transcript and personal statement.
 To be eligible to receive a bursary, applicants must meet the selection criteria below.

 A selection panel consisting of academic representatives from four Western Australian universities review all applications and make a recommendation to the AIIA WA Bursary Committee.
-In 2018, the judging panel consists of:
+The 2019 judges will be announced shortly.
+Last year’s judging panel consisted of:

-Successful and unsuccessful applicants will be notified in June 2018.
+Successful and unsuccessful applicants will be notified in late June 2019.

 Successful applicants must provide evidence of the planned travel before the bursary is paid.